WetHat/OnenoteTaggingKit/markdown/Organizing Notes with Page Tags.md

 We still get the mess of search results, but this time we also are presented the tags the notes in the search result have been marked with.
 When we now select the 'networking' tag, the search result is filtered to show only notes with that tag.
-This filtering is also called _progressive search refinement_ as you can add more tags to the filter as needed.
+This filtering approach is also called _progressive search refinement_ as you can add more tags to the filter as needed.
 Adding tag filters typically reduces the search result quickly to a manageable size.

 That should make life a lot easier.